Dorothy Lamour: The "Road" movies

 There was another sarong movie, Beyond the Blue Horizon (1942).
 Both were well liked by the public but neither was as popular as her third "Road" movie, Road to Morocco (1942).

 Lamour was one of many Paramount stars who did guest shots in Star Spangled Rhythm (1942).
 She and Hope were borrowed by Sam Goldwyn for a comedy They Got Me Covered (1943), then she did one with Crosby without Hope, Dixie (1943), a popular biopic of Dan Emmett.

 During World War II, Lamour was among the more popular pinup girls among American servicemen, along with Betty Grable, Rita Hayworth, Lana Turner, and Veronica Lake.
 Lamour was also known for her volunteer work, selling war bonds during tours in which movie stars would travel the country selling U.S. government bonds to the public.
 Lamour reportedly sold $300 million worth of bonds earning her the nickname "The Bond Bombshell".
 She also volunteered at the Hollywood Canteen where she would dance and talk to soldiers.
 In 1965, Lamour was awarded a belated citation from the United States Department of the Treasury for her war bond sales.

-Lamour made Melody Inn (1943) with Dick Powell, then And the Angels Sing (1944) with Fred MacMurray and Hutton, where she sang "It Should Happen to You".
+Lamour made Melody Inn (1943) with Dick Powell, then And the Angels Sing (1944) with Fred MacMurray and Hutton, where she sang "It Could Happen to You".
 She made one last sarong movie, Rainbow Island (1944), co-starring Bracken.

 Lamour played a Mexican in A Medal for Benny (1945), based on a story by John Steinbeck, co-starring Arturo de Córdova.
 She was one of many Paramount stars to cameo in Duffy's Tavern (1945), then did a fourth "Road", Road to Utopia (1945), then Masquerade in Mexico (1945) with de Cordova.

 She was in three big hits in a row: My Favorite Brunette (1947), a comedy with Hope; Wild Harvest (1947), a melodrama with Alan Ladd and Preston; and Road to Rio (1947).
 She also sang a duet with Ladd in Variety Girl (1947).
 Then she left Paramount.